GSA-TTS/identity-handbook/_articles/appdev-i18n.md

 ### When should strings be added?

-Page copy will often change through the process of design iteration and by feedback from others on the team.
-It is up to the developer's discretion when to add strings to `config/locales`, as opposed to using temporary text in an in-progress implementation.
+During the design process, the page copy may often change through iteration and feedback from the team and/or directly from the public.
+UX Team members will include layouts that display English, French and Spanish translations prior to handing off for Engineering to build.
+You can read more about that process here:

-However, keep in mind:
+NOTE:

 - To avoid mistakenly leaving text as untranslated, it can help to introduce the string sooner rather than later.
 - The naming of the string key should ideally be generalized enough to not be tightly coupled with the exact text, which can improve resilience to changes in copy.